togethercomputer/sprocket/JIG_README.md

 Files are copied based on git tracking (repo must be clean) plus any explicit `copy` entries.

-The Dockerfile is regenerated when `pyproject.toml` changes.
+The Dockerfile is regenerated when the config file changes.
 Otherwise builds are unconditional like `fly deploy`.

 ## State